beeper/bridge-manager/README.md

 A tool for running self-hosted bridges with the Beeper Matrix server.

 The primary use case is running custom/3rd-party bridges with Beeper.
-You can connect any<sup>†</sup> standard Matrix application service to your Beeper account without having to self-host a whole Matrix homeserver.
+You can connect any<sup>†</sup> spec-compliant Matrix application service to your Beeper account without having to self-host a whole Matrix homeserver.
 Note that if you run 3rd party bridges that don't support end-to-bridge encryption, message contents will be visible to Beeper servers.